- Insurance : Civil liability

-- The commitments it has contracted (this is known as contractual liability);
+- The commitments it has contracted (contractual liability);

-- The rules of conduct incumbent on him (this is called extracontractual liability).
+- The rules of conduct incumbent on him (extracontractual liability).

 The extracontractual liability of a person may be caused by his or her act or by the persons to whom he or she is liable or by the things of which he is entrusted with the custody.

 A bathtub or a washing machine that overflows into the apartment below, a hot water tank that conks out and spills down six floors: losses involving the civil liability of a co-owner are many co-ownerships.
 And they are expensive!
 This is why the amount of insurance premiums and deductibles have increased significantly in recent years.

 Worse still, some insurers no longer want to insure co-ownerships, because of a loss ratio that has become out of control.
 This situation is directly related to the insurer of the syndicate, which is almost always called upon to cover a loss, when damage has been caused to the common and private portions.
 Thus the question of who is responsible arises.
 It is also necessary to know the applicable law to the owner at fault.
 Other considerations affect both the insurer of the syndicate and those of the co-owners concerned, to determine who will pay what?